llvm/circt/docs/RationaleFIRRTL.md

 C++ classes was awkward, led to casting bugs, and prevented having a `FIRRTLType` class that unified all the FIRRTL dialect types.

-### Canonicalized Flip Types
+### Not Canonicalizing Flip Types

-One significant difference between the CIRCT and Scala implementation of FIRRTL is that the CIRCT implementation of the FIRRTL type system always canonicalizes flip types, according to the following rules:
+An initial version of the FIRRTL dialect relied on canonicalization of flip types according to the following rules:

 1) `flip(flip(x))` == `x`.
 2) `flip(analog(x))` == `analog(x)` since analog types are implicitly